google/or-tools/ortools/dotnet/README.md

 `Company.*` prefix more easily.

 ## Build

-Either use the Makefile based build or you can build in Visual Studio.
+Either use the CMake base build or the Makefile based build.
-The workflow is typically  `make dotnet` which will build both C# and F# libraries package in debug mode.
+The workflow is typically `make dotnet` which will build both C# and F# libraries package.
-The output will be placed in `<OR_ROOT>/packages` folder.
+The output will be placed in `<OR_ROOT>/temp_dotnet/packages` folder.
 All tests will be run based on this folder.

 ### Build Process